rife2/bld-property-file/README.md

 | `delete()`       | Delete the property.                                                                                                                                               |
 | `pattern()`      | If present, will parse the value as a [DecimalFormat](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/text/DecimalFormat.html) pattern.          |
 | `set()`          | The [integer value](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Integer.html) to set the property to, regardless of its previous value. |

+It is inspired by the [ant PropertyFile task](https://ant.apache.org/manual/Tasks/propertyfile.html).